£30.00

 Number of links - if you're unsure how many you need, measure your old chain (each link has two rivets) or one with a similar setup to yours.

-Tange Seiki Levin headset, hailing from Japan and in production during the 1980s.
-Made from steel and weighing in at 164 grams.
-A fine choice for keeping your vintage bike authentic, but also great for any other compatible bike too.
+Stronglight Competition bottom bracket axle (or BB spindle if you prefer), hailing from France and in production from the 1970s to the 1980s.
+Made from steel and weighing in at 153 grams.
+A fine choice for keeping your vintage bike authentic, but also great for any other compatible bike.

 TECHNICAL INFO